Talk with your doctor before you try one. If you like your treatment, you’re more likely to stick with it and find relief.

 - Some people get mild belly bloating.

-Automatic positive airway pressure devices have two air pressure settings, low and high, that adjust automatically as you sleep.
+Auto-titrating positive airway pressure devices increase or decrease the positive airway pressure automatically.
 The machine detects the amount of air pressure you need as your needs change through the night.

 Things to know about APAP: